weimingtom/wmt_f1c_study/README.md

 * no TF, hold press BOOT and press RST
 * from-fel-to-dfu.bat
 * dfu-util.exe -R -a all -D output\images\sysimage-nand.img (use sysimage-nand-120mb.zip)
-* reset, and connect board's USB OTG to PC, wait a minute, get a storage driver (mangopi-r3)
+* reset, and connect board's USB OTG to PC, wait a minute, get a storage driver (named Widora MangoPi R3)
 * Copy elf file (a.out) to storage driver (mangopi-r3), copy to /root
 * Connect board's USB TTL to PC, use putty to get tty console.
 * chmod +x a.out && ./a.out